 Non-SATSS Access Taxi Card

-The State Government has extended the application of the $25 lifting fee to Access Taxi customers who use a wheelchair, scooter or large (ride-on) mobility aide and are not currently a member of the South Australian Transport Subsidy Scheme (SATSS).
+The State Government has extended the application of the $25 lifting fee to all South Australian Access Taxi customers who use a wheelchair, scooter or large (ride-on) mobility aide and hold a South Australian Transport Subsidy Scheme (SATSS) member ID card or a non-SATSS Access Taxi Card.

 This arrangement was previously only available for SATSS members for trips booked through the Access Taxi Centralised Booking Service (Access Taxi CBS).